Shantanu2003-alt/AI-Powered-Medical-Research-Agent/README.md

 The agent produces easy-to-understand and structured outputs for research use and for communication with patients.

-# To maintain a clear and consistent development workflow, I followed a plan-wise code upload approach where I uploaded Plan-wise code files:
+# To maintain a clear and consistent development workflow:

+# I followed a plan-wise code upload approach where I uploaded Plan-wise code files:

 So I followed a plan-wise, incremental approach, uploading a new notebook after each stage of development.